 Here’s the clip from where this sequence starts:

 What makes this scene so powerful?
-The Joker says it himself – he has the upper hand, an ace up his sleeve so to speak, and even though Batman has the Joker in custody, he hasn’t won – in fact, the opposite.
+The Joker says it himself – he has the upper hand, an ace up his sleeve, and even though Batman has the Joker in custody, he hasn’t won – in fact, the opposite.

 He’s essentially lost because the Joker is about to make him pick between saving Rachel or saving Harvey Dent.
-No matter who he chooses, someone is going to die – which means Batman will have to break his one rule.
+No matter who he chooses, someone will die – which means Batman will have to break his one rule.